-"The Postmaster General has authorized the establishment of a private P.O. at the "Seminole Agency," the proceeds of postage being allowed for the transportation of the mail from the nearest P.O., on account of its distance from the mail route."
-6
+"The Postmaster General has authorized the establishment of a Private Post Office at the "Seminole Agency," the proceeds of postage being allowed for the transportation of the mail from the nearest Post Office, on account of its distance from the mail route."

-Seminole Indian Agent Gad Humphreys was appointed Postmaster of the Seminole Agency May 3, 1828.
-He was responsible for Types I, II, III, IV, and V manuscript postmarks (Table 1: Seminole Agency Types of Postmarks and Handstamps).
+Seminole Indian Agent Gad Humphreys was appointed Postmaster May 3, 1828, and, with clerks, was responsible for Types I, II, III, IV, and V manuscript postmarks (Table 1: Seminole Agency Types of Postmarks and Handstamps).

-Below are examples (Figs. 2-5), of all except Type III, where the auction catalog image was poor quality.
-The abbreviations below are: Earliest Known Usage (EKU), Latest Known Usage (LKU), an asterisk () means archival or institutional location.
+Below are examples (Figs. 2-5), of all except Type III with poor quality by the auction catalog images.
+The abbreviations below are: Earliest Known Usage (EKU), Latest Known Usage (LKU), an asterisk (\) means archival or institutional location.